-Before going to Vietnam, it’s better to get advice from doctor about anti-malaria and anti-diarrhea drugs, especially when you visit the country in summer.
-Drug stores are available in Vietnam but we suggest you to visit the doctor first before buying medication in the country.
+Before going to Vietnam, it’s better to get advice from a doctor about anti-malaria and anti-diarrhoea drugs, especially when you visit the country in summer.
+Drug stores are available in Vietnam but we suggest you visit the doctor first before buying medication in the country.
 We here have lists of international hospitals in Ha Noi and HCMC if you do not trust the local hospitals.

 It’s not that in Vietnam we don’t have bathroom paper and the like but it is hardly found in public buildings.
 During long haul bus rides, bringing your own paper is proved very necessary.